whoa12/Microservices/ratingService/readme.md

-This t=is the rating Service
+This is the rating Service